-- 4.1.10.1 The final pass mark for all subjects is 50%. - 4.1.10.2 Barring timetable and credit constraints, students who have failed any modules in a previous semester are required to register for the failed modules first before any new modules are added. - 4.1.10.3 Students may not register for more than 0,5 HEMIS credits in a semester the HEMIS credits to be determined by the online and/or manual registration process.
-Information on HEMIS credits is also available from the academic department. - 4.1.10.4 Where a module has a pre-requisite module, students are required to pass the pre-requisite module first.
+- 4.2.10.1 he final pass mark for all subjects is 50%. - 4.2.10.2 Barring timetable and credit constraints, students who have failed any modules in a previous semester are required to register for the failed modules first before any new modules are added. - 4.2.10.3 Students may not register for more than 0,5 HEMIS credits in a semester the HEMIS credits to be determined by the online and/or manual registration process.
+Information on HEMIS credits is also available from the academic department. - 4.2.10.4 The student must pass a minimum of 3 out of 5 modules to proceed to the next level, or 2 out of 4 modules (during a semester where four modules are offered) - 4.2.10.5 Where a module has a pre-requisite module, students are required to pass the pre-requisite module first.

-4.1.11 EXCLUSION RULES
+4.2.11 EXCLUSION RULES

-- 4.1.11.1 Notwithstanding DUT General Rules relating to unsatisfactory students (G17, G21, G22 and G23), any student who does not pass a minimum of 40% of the modules for which they were registered in a year will be prevented from re-registering for the qualification.
-Students will have the right to appeal against their exclusion. - 4.1.11.2 Students who have been excluded from any other programme and who are wanting to register for programmes offered in this department will be considered on an individual basis.
+- 4.2.11.1 Notwithstanding DUT General Rules relating to unsatisfactory students (G17, G21, G22 and G23), any student who does not pass a minimum of 40% of the modules for which they were registered in a year will be prevented from re-registering for the qualification.
+Students will have the right to appeal against their exclusion. - 4.2.11.2 Students who have been excluded from any other programme and who are wanting to register for programmes offered in this department will be considered on an individual basis.

-4.1.12 SUBJECT CONTENT / SYLLABI
+4.2.12 SUBJECT CONTENT / SYLLABI